Douglas Chaffee: Career

 After college, Chaffee worked at IBM for nearly 20 years, eventually becoming head of the Art Department.
-After retiring, Chaffee started up his own design company, and produced artwork for TSR's Dungeons & Dragons role-playing game, including Dungeoneer's Survival Guide (1986); The Emirates of Ylaruam (1987); Needle (1987); both the second edition Player's Handbook and Dungeon Master Guide (1989); The Complete Fighter's Handbook (1989); The Complete Book of Humanoids (1993); Player's Option: Combat & Tactics; Player's Option: Skills & Powers (1995); and the cover art for Cleric's Challenge II (1995).
+After retiring, Chaffee started up his own design company, and produced artwork for TSR for their Dungeons & Dragons role-playing game, including Dungeoneer's Survival Guide (1986); The Emirates of Ylaruam (1987); Needle (1987); both the second edition Player's Handbook and Dungeon Master Guide (1989); The Complete Fighter's Handbook (1989); The Complete Book of Humanoids (1993); Player's Option: Combat & Tactics; Player's Option: Skills & Powers (1995); and the cover art for Cleric's Challenge II (1995).

-He also created paintings for other games companies, including Wizards of the Coast's Magic: The Gathering collectible card game, and the cover art for FASA's The Fall of Terra.
+He also created paintings for other games companies, including Wizards of the Coast's Magic: The Gathering and Dune collectible card games, and the cover art for FASA's The Fall of Terra.

-Outside of the games industry, Chaffeee also created art and illustrations for NASA, the United States military — Chaffee did the official program painting for the Trident submarine — as well as for Sunday School and Vacation Bible School literature and Christian-School textbooks.
+Outside of the games industry, Chaffee also created art and illustrations for NASA, the United States military — Chaffee produced the official program painting for the Trident submarine — as well as for Sunday School and Vacation Bible School literature and Christian-School textbooks.
 His work can be found in the Smithsonian Institution, National Geographic, and the White House.